-Annual non-native weed species consist primarily of brome grasses, wild oats, and mustards, which are currently flowering and/or setting seed.
-Additionally, some mid- to late-season non-native plants (e.g., Russian thistle) are currently in their vegetative state.
-Non-native plant cover is anticipated to remain constant throughout the summer of 2023 and decline in the fall and winter months.
+Annual non-native weed species consist primarily of brome grasses, wild oats, and mustards, which are currently in their vegetative state and/or flowering.
+Additionally, some mid-season non-native plants (e.g., Russian thistle) are currently germinating.
+Non-native plant cover is anticipated to increase throughout the spring months and into summer.
 Other established weeds that were observed include redstem filaree (Erodium cicutarium) and telegraph weed (Heterotheca grandiflora; a weedy native plant species).